geraw/provengo-seminar/slides.md

 <div class="grid grid-cols-[60%_40%] gap-4">
 <div>

 - We wanted to prove that our research ideas are practical

-  - We beleived that we have programming methaphore can change the world 😎
+  - We believed that our programming metaphor could change the world 😎

-- We identified a domain where our research ideas seems most advantageous
+- We identified a domain where our research ideas seemed most advantageous
   - Based on a MEMIMAD project we ran with IAI

-  - We found that our research ideas can be applied to testing
+  - We found that our research ideas could be applied to testing

   - We planned to first take testing then take Berlin